Please follow & like us :)

 • Harder vegetables such as broccoli or cauliflower will need to be cooked to a tender texture before coating in the pastella.
 The pastella will cook quickly and some raw vegetables will not have enough time to cook through.

-• My family would fry up the leftover pastella as little pancakes.
-It is delicious!
+• Fry up the leftover pastella as little pancakes.
+Delicious!

-A plate of broccoli battered and fried with one piece cut in half to show the broccoli.
+A plate of battered and fried artichokes with one cut down the middle to show the sectioned artichoke.

 FAQ

-Pastella is a delicate doughy coating for vegetables.
-It is thicker and less crispy than tempura or batters you may use on fish or other southern fried foods.
-This has a softer more tender texture.
-It also cooks up very quickly, so the vegetables or in this case, artichoke hearts, need to be cooked before coating them in the batter.
+This Sicilian fried artichoke recipe uses a pastella batter, which is a delicate doughy coating for vegetables.
+It is thicker and has a softer more tender texture than tempura or batters you may use on fish or other southern fried foods.
+It does not result in crispy artichokes like you might get with a coating made of bread crumbs.
+It also cooks up very quickly, so the vegetables, or in this case, artichoke hearts, need to be cooked before coating them in the batter.

 What type of oil should you use to fry the artichoke hearts?

-Vegetable oil is my go to oil for frying.
-It is a great all purpose oil that has a high smoke point so it can be used to cook at temperatures as high as 400 – 450 degrees before it starts to burn.
-It also has a neutral flavor so it won’t change the flavor or your food.
+Vegetable oil is my go-to oil for frying.
+It is a great all-purpose oil that has a high smoke point so it can be used to cook at temperatures as high as 400 – 450 degrees before it starts to burn.
+It also has a neutral flavor so it won’t change the flavor of your food.
+You can use olive oil as well, but it has a slightly lower smoke point than vegetable oil.

 Yes.
 It is best to reheat them in the oven.
 Place the artichoke hearts on a baking sheet and spread them apart.
-Heat them in a 400 degree oven for about 15 minutes.
+Heat them in a 400-degree oven for about 15 minutes.
 Check them at the halfway mark and turn them over.
-This will make sur that any moisture is evaporated and the fried artichokes are as good as when you first made them.
+This will cause any moisture to evaporate and the fried artichokes be just as good as when you first made them.
+For best results, when reheating frozen fried artichokes you should let them defrost first.

 Artichoke hearts are coated in a thick batter seasoned with parmesan cheese, parsley and mint and then pan fried to a golden perfection.
 In Sicily this is often served as part of a meatless meal such as a St. Joseph's day feast or during Lent.